-Our impairment test as of December 31, 2022, on our vessels, which also involved sensitivity tests on the future time charter rates, (which is the input that is most sensitive to variations), allowing for variances of up to 7.6%, depending on the vessel type on time charter rates from our base scenario, indicated no impairment on any of our vessels.
-As of February 24, 2023, our contracted TCE rate for the remainder of 2023, calculated on the basis of all existing contracts and customary assumptions in relation to voyage expenses, was \$14,149, as compared to the TCE for 2020, 2021 and 2022 of \$10,559, 21,752, and \$22,712, respectively.
-The ten-year average historic rate we have used is lower than the 3, 5 and 15 year historical averages.
+Our impairment test as of December 31, 2023, on our vessels held and used, which also involved sensitivity tests on the future time charter rates, (which is the input that is most sensitive to variations), allowing for variances of up to 7.2%, depending on the vessel type on time charter rates from our base scenario, indicated no impairment on any of our vessels.
+As of February 16, 2024, our contracted TCE rate for the remainder of 2024, calculated on the basis of all existing contracts and customary assumptions in relation to voyage expenses, was \$16,818, as compared to the TCE for 2021, 2022 and 2023 of \$21,752, \$22,712 and \$16,579, respectively.
+The ten-year average historic rate we have used is lower than the 3,5 and 15 year historical averages.

-Our analysis for the year ended December 31, 2021, on our vessels held and used, which also involved sensitivity tests on the future time charter rates, (which is the input that is most sensitive to variations), allowing for variances of up to 16.2%, with the exception of one vessel allowing for variances of up to 1.4%, depending on the vessel type on time charter rates from our base scenario, indicated no impairment on any of our vessels that were held and used.
+Our analysis for the year ended December 31, 2022, on our vessels held and used, which also involved sensitivity tests on the future time charter rates, (which is the input that is most sensitive to variations), allowing for variances of up to 16.2%, with the exception of one vessel allowing for variances of up to 1.4%, depending on the vessel type on time charter rates from our base scenario, indicated no impairment on any of our vessels that were held and used.

+Our comparison of the actual 2023 net receipts to the forecasted net receipts used in the impairment test performed for the year ended December 31, 2022 indicated a favorable variance of 12.2%, between actual net receipts during 2023 and net receipts forecast by the Company for the same period.
 Our comparison of the actual 2022 net receipts to the forecast net receipts used in the impairment test performed for the year ended December 31, 2021 indicated a favorable variance of 6.6%, between actual net receipts during 2022 and net receipts forecast by the Company for the same period.
-Our comparison of the actual 2021 net receipts to the forecast net receipts used in the impairment test performed for the year ended December 31, 2020 indicated a favorable variance of 139.0%, between actual net receipts during 2021 and net receipts forecast by the Company for the same period, due to improvements in the dry bulk market rates during 2021, which were not anticipated.

-To assist investors in evaluating the possible impact on future results of operations, the following table shows the effect on the Company's impairment analysis of using the 3-year, 5-year and 15-year historical average daily rates as of December 31, 2022, as opposed to using the 10-year historical average daily rates.
+To assist investors in evaluating the possible impact on future results of operations, the following table shows the effect on the Company's impairment analysis of using the 3-year, 5-year and 15-year historical average daily rates as of December 31, 2023, as opposed to using the 10-year historical average daily rates.